stephanniegb/frontend-assessment/OPTIMIZATION_REPORT.md

 - Moved heavy operations (transaction generation, summaries) to **Web Workers**, freeing the main thread for UI responsiveness.
 Web Workers are widely supported across all modern browsers.
 - Simplified the transaction generation logic by removing unused properties and redundant computations.
+- Eliminated unused calculations, functions, and event listeners throughout the application that were consuming resources without providing value.
 - Introduced **debounced search** (500ms) to prevent excessive updates and improve responsiveness.

 ### Data Refresh Strategy